Jerald/yolol-is-cylons/information/cylon-ast.md

 ### `value::identifier`
 **Required keys:** `name: String`

-Represents either a local variable or a data field in yolol.
+Either a local variable or a data field in yolol.
 Data field identifiers are prefixed by a colon in their string value.

 ### `value::number`
 **Required keys:** `num: String`

-Represents a yolol number.
+A number in yolol.
 Is encoded as a string due to the hyper-specific decimal rules binding compliant yolol numbers.